20 Bad Spring Yard Work Habits You Need to Stop Doing

 You Get Too Close to Power and Gas Lines

 If you need to do any digging this spring, whether planting a large tree or putting up a fence, make sure you’re not digging into any gas lines.
 Always call 811 or go to call811.com at least a few days before you start digging so your utility company can come out and mark the buried lines.
 Also be cautious when you have to work up high so you steer clear of power lines.
 When in doubt, hire a pro.

 If you have shady areas that need patching, stick with seed rather than sod.
 Sod tends to struggle in shade.
 Spread the seed, then water frequently with a gentle spray until the grass is growing vigorously.

 You Plant Too Early

-It’s tempting to get out and plant flowers and vegetables in the spring, but don’t do it too early.
-Just because the plants are on display at the local nursery, that doesn’t mean the conditions are right for them to go in the ground just yet.
+It’s tempting to plant flowers and vegetables in the spring, but don’t do it too early.
+Just because the plants are on display at the local nursery doesn’t mean the conditions are right for them to go in the ground just yet.
 Check the USDA Plant Hardiness Zone Map to determine when it’s OK to plant.